Project Structure

 /data-components/

-Data components for managing structured data:
+Data components for structured UI output:

 /environments/